An invoice is created by sending an HTTP POST message to bitpay.com/invoices with the details of the invoice passed in the body of the request.

-The 3 letter currency code in which the invoice was priced.
+The code for the currency in which the invoice was priced.

 The total amount paid to the invoice in terms of the invoice transactionCurrency indicated in the smallest possible unit for the corresponding transactionCurrency (e.g satoshis for BTC and BCH)